 Because these cases are so likely to result in litigation, the class covers how cases are won and lost when challenged.
 Robbie represented the government before the Merit Systems Protection Board, labor arbitrators and the EEOC.
 He explodes common myths while focusing on the possible.
 This seminar turns participants’ attention toward the competent, hard-working majority that needs to be relieved of workplace distractions.
 This seminar results in huge cost savings if just 1-2 people attending leave with a plan they had never believed possible before coming.
 Call or e-mail Robbie for a course agenda and other details.

-For agencies located in North America, Dealing with Performance and Conduct Issues costs $9,000 (inclusive of materials and expenses) for a group of up to 30 participants.
-Seminars presented within 50 miles of Seattle cost $8,000.
-Classes outside of the continental United States are priced individually.
+Like all GPS seminars, this class is off-the-shelf training and commercially available to the public.
+For organizations located in North America, Dealing with Performance and Conduct costs $9,000 (including all materials and expenses) for a group of up to 30 participants.
+Seminars presented within 50 miles of Seattle cost $8,000 and those in Hawaii $10,000.
+Classes outside of the United States are priced individually.
 Call or e-mail Robbie for a course agenda and other details.

 Typically, performance expectations are couched in terms that mean little and influence no one.
-GPS shows supervisors and managers how they can tailor elements and standards to individuals in ways that encourage them to perfect new and better work habits.
+GPS shows supervisors and managers how they can develop elements and standards that encourage individuals to perfect new and better work habits.
 Robbie believes that mediocre employees need to see and understand what they must do to become better, better to become best, and best to be challenged for years ahead.
 In this way, appraisals are considered from the perspective of benefits rather than requirements and costs.

 The Code of Federal Regulations tells agencies that, “…performance standard may include, but is not limited to, quality, quantity, timeliness, and manner of performance.”
 GPS has found over decades that developing appraisal criteria using “manner of performance” standards can result in clearer communication, expectations that mean something, and (most of all) better individual performance in the coming year.

+Like all GPS seminars, this class is off-the-shelf training and commercially available to the public.
 This seminar is taught in a 2 or 3-day format.
-The two-day version costs $9,000 for a group of up to 30 and the 3-day class runs $11,000 for agencies within the continental United States.
-Seminars presented within 50 miles of Seattle cost $8,000.
-Classes outside of the continental United States are priced individually.
+The 2-day version costs $9,000 and the 3-day class runs $11,000 for organizations located in North America.
+The 2 and 3-day pricing for classes in Hawaii is $10,000 and 12,500.
+Seminars presented within 50 miles of Seattle cost $8,000 and $10,000.
+Classes outside of the United States are priced individually.
+Class size is limited to 30 participants and pricing includes all materials and expenses.
 Call or e-mail Robbie for a course agenda and other details.